Last updated on February 15, 2023

 The best thing I have experienced in my blogging journey thus far, has been discovering my own authenticity.
 It has taken me years to realize that I’m not like other people.
 I’m not like other bloggers.
 My goals are different, my motivations… and what I want OUT of blogging doesn’t align with any other blogger I know.

 What did that mean?
-It meant that I had to lean to stop doing what I THOUGHT readers wanted and to start being who I really am.
+It meant that I had to learn to stop doing what I THOUGHT readers wanted and to start being who I really am.
 Once I did that, success found me in days.
 Literally days.

 The worst thing in my blogging experience for the past 10 years has been my struggle with developing an email list.
 I’ve followed programs, did what the pro’s say to do, and even purchased the best tools in the business… but it has never worked for me.